SandeepanMahapatra/Machine-Learning-Notebooks/Kyphosis prediction/README.md

-# Prediction in Classified Dataset using D-Trees and Random Forest
+# Prediction using D-Trees and Random Forest
 This is a small dataset (81 columns).
 We have used both D-Trees and Random Forest classifier.
 Random forest model performed better.